 Seats?
 8 in the Garden Room, 10 in the Pasta Room | Set menu?
 Yes, from £55 | Minimum spend? £350 for lunch, £650 for dinner, £300 deposit required | Find out more HERE

 In bocca al lupo is the equivalent of break a leg in Italian.
 But you won’t need any luck here, because the supremely cosy, intimate decor, perfectly chosen wine list and personal chef knocking up your sumptuous Italian fare leaves nothing to chance.

 Seats?
 12-32 | Set menu?
 Yes, from £38pp | Minimum spend? £750 for lunch, £1000 for dinner (£1500/£2500 over Christmas period) | Find out more HERE

 When it comes to private parties, this place is a Xu in.

-Coming to you from the team behind Bao, this Taiwanese restaurant is dripping with 1930s glamour – and the private dining rooms, kitted out with traditional mountain murals, marble chandeliers and mah jong boards, are the perfect decadent retreat.
+Coming to you from the team behind Bao, this Taiwanese restaurant is dripping with 1930s glamour – and the private dining rooms, kitted out with traditional mountain murals, marble chandeliers and mahjong boards, are the perfect private retreat.

 Main image: Beach Blanket Babylon – Notting Hill